Entanglement negativity, Holography and Black holes: Review of entanglement negativity in

-In this section, we review the procedure for the computation of finite temperature entanglement negativity of an extended bipartite system in a $(1+1)$ dimensional CFT developed by the authors in \cite{Calabrese:2014yza}.
-Note that the method for obtaining the finite temperature entanglement negativity is subtle and the authors in \cite{Calabrese:2012ew} obtained an incorrect result which they had corrected in \cite{Calabrese:2014yza}.
-The reason for this error may be associated with the fact that the decoupling of the $n_e$ sheeted Riemann surface into two $n_e/2$ sheeted Riemann surfaces leads to a simplified expression for the entanglement negativity given in eq.(\ref{ENCFTPA}) which is suitable for the zero temperature $CFT_{1+1}$.
-For finite temperatures where the $CFT_{1+1}$ is considered on an infinitely long cylinder this form is unsuitable to compute the entanglement negativity.
-The authors in \cite{Calabrese:2014yza} noted that unlike the zero temperature case the four point function does not factorize into the square of two-point function given in eq.(\ref{ENCFTPA}).
-Thus the expression for the entanglement negativity of a $(1+1)$-dimensional CFT involves the computation of the following four point function
+In this section, we review the procedure for the computation of entanglement negativity for the finite temperature mixed state of a $CFT_{1+1}$ as described in \cite{Calabrese:2014yza}.
+Note that the method for obtaining the entanglement negativity for the finite temperature mixed state is subtle and the authors in \cite{Calabrese:2014yza} demonstrated that the naive application of eq.(\ref{EN0T}) is incorrect.
+The reason for this subtlety may be associated with the fact that the decoupling of the $n_e$ sheeted Riemann surface into two $n_e/2$ sheeted Riemann surfaces leads to a simplified expression for the entanglement negativity given by eq.(\ref{ENCFTPA}).
+The authors showed that this simplification is suitable only for the pure state scenario when the $CFT_{1+1}$ is on the complex plane.
+For the finite temperature bipartite mixed state where the partial transpose is over an infinite cylinder, the expression in eq.(\ref{ENCFTPA}) is unsuitable to compute the entanglement negativity.
+The authors in \cite{Calabrese:2014yza} noted that the entanglement negativity of the bipartite ($A\cup A^c$) finite temperature mixed state of a $CFT_{1+1}$ is related to the following four point twist correlator

-In the above equation the interval corresponding to subsystem-$A$ is given by $[u,v]=[-\ell,0]$ whereas, ${\cal T}_{n_e}(-L)$ and ${\cal T}_{n}(L)$ correspond to the twist fields located at the end points of the subsystems denoted as $B_1=[-L,-\ell]$ and $B_2=[0,L]$ at some large distance $L$ from the interval $A$.
+In the above equation, the interval corresponding to subsystem-$A$ is given by $[u,v]=[-\ell,0]$ whereas, ${\cal T}_{n_e}(-L)$ and ${\cal T}_{n}(L)$ correspond to the twist fields located at the end points of the subsystems denoted as $B_1=[-L,-\ell]$ and $B_2=[0,L]$ at some large distance $L$ from the interval $A$.
 Moreover, if we denote $B=B_1 \cup B_2$ then the the limit $L\to \infty$ in eq.(\ref{ENCFT1}) corresponds to $B\to A^c$.
 Here, it is also to be noted that in order to get the correct result from eq.(\ref{ENCFT1}), the limit $(L \rightarrow \infty)$ should be applied only after taking the replica limit $(n_e\rightarrow 1)$.
 The subscript $\beta$ indicates that at finite temperatures it is required to evaluate the four point function in eq.(\ref{ENCFT1}) on an infinitely long cylinder of circumference $\beta=1/T$.
 This cylindrical geometry may be obtained from the 2-dimensional complex plane by the following conformal transformation

 where, $z$ denotes the coordinates on the complex plane and $\omega$ denotes the coordinates on the cylinder.
 Under the conformal transformation given by eq.(\ref{ct}), the required four-point function of a $\it{CFT_{1+1}} $ on the infinite cylinder is related to the four point function on the complex plane as follows